phborba/qgis-mac-packager/docs/README.md

 ## Build Details

-Package was built with XCode 10.1 (10B61) and following Homebrew's packages
+Package was built with XCode 10.1 (10B61)

 - autoconf 2.69